MiloBuwalda/uva-prog-c/40 Problem sets/70 Problem set 7/10 Standard Edition.md

   Once you’ve bought your users some shares, let’s see what you did.
-Click the tab labeled SQL and run a query like the below, where tbl represents your new table’s name.25
+Click the tab labeled SQL and run a query like the below, where tbl represents your new table’s name.[^25]

+[^25]: Incidentally, because 2 is a number (just as 10000.00 was earlier), you need not enclose it in quotes like you do strings.

       SELECT * FROM tbl WHERE id = 7

-  Assuming 7 is Skroob’s user ID, that query should return all rows from tbl that represent the the president’s holdings.
+  Assuming `7` is Skroob’s user ID, that query should return all rows from tbl that represent the the president’s holdings.
 If the only fields in table are, say, id, symbol, and shares, then know that the above is actually equivalent to the below.

       SELECT id, symbol, shares FROM tbl WHERE id = 7

-  If, meanwhile, you’d like to retrieve only Skroob’s shares of A5, you might like to try a query like the below.
+  If, meanwhile, you’d like to retrieve only Skroob’s shares of A5, you might like to try a query like the below

       SELECT shares FROM tbl WHERE id = 7 AND symbol = 'AFLB.OB'

   If you happened to buy Skroob some shares of that company, the above should return one row with one column, the number of shares.
 If you did not get him